mongodb-labs/mongo-rust-driver-prototype/README.md

 =============================

 This is a prototype version of a MongoDB driver for the Rust programming language.
+This library has been built on Rust version 0.7.
+If you are using a more up-to-date version of Rust, the project may not build correctly.

 ## Tutorial
 Once you've built MongoDB and have the compiled library files, you can make MongoDB available in your code with